John Riley Duncan: After the limelight

 Duncan ended his service with the Texas Rangers after only four months.
 The most likely reason for this short tenure was the lucrative rewards that could be collected for capture of wanted criminals—being a bounty hunter.
 Duncan's reasoning was no doubt supported by his share of the $4,000 reward paid for Hardin's capture.

 Duncan's activities as a bounty hunter brought him into contact with the rougher side of Dallas society—the saloons, brothels, and gambling establishments.
-It was a dangerous life, which resulted in Duncan being shot by a prostitute on February 9, 1878 under rather mysterious circumstances in a Dallas brothel.
+It was a dangerous life, which resulted in Duncan being shot by a prostitute on February 9, 1878, under rather mysterious circumstances in a Dallas brothel.
 Duncan's recovery was slow as the doctor was unable to locate and remove the bullet.
 Later complications resulting from this gunshot lead to a tracheotomy being performed to save his life.
 He required an inserted silver breathing tube for the remainder of his life.
 The difficulty the tracheotomy caused to his breathing and voice was a millstone to his life, but he was still able to effectively function as a detective and bounty hunter.

 Duncan was successful as a bounty hunter.
 When Hardin's death in 1895 created a resurgence in interest in Duncan's career, he supplied a listing of all the "bad men" he had either captured or assisted in the capture of.
 The list included 21 names with a total in collected rewards of over $12,000; naturally, Hardin headed the list.
 However, changing times on the Texas frontier ultimately forced Duncan to seek more mundane forms of employment; later in life he worked as: Dallas Sanitation Inspector, general laborer, carpenter, hotel clerk, and as watchman for the Corps of Engineers.
 He married Emma Jane Bowles on October 20, 1884, in Dallas, Texas.
 They had four children in 13 years.

-On November 16, 1911 at the age of 61, Duncan lost control of his automobile (a Brush Runabout) on a rough road south of Dallas, and died from sustained injuries or perhaps the loss of his breathing tube.
-Duncan is buried in the historic Greenwood Cemetery in Dallas, TX.
+On November 16, 1911, at the age of 61, Duncan lost control of his automobile (a Brush Runabout) on a rough road south of Dallas, and died from sustained injuries or perhaps the loss of his breathing tube.
+Duncan is buried in the historic Greenwood Cemetery in Dallas, Texas.
 The epitaph on his tombstone reads: "Dallas Policeman, Texas Ranger, and Dallas Detective, Got Wes Hardin, August 23, 1877".
 His colorful life as a western lawman was documented in a book by Rick Miller.
 A manuscript of the book was provided to the Duncan family who still resides in Texas.
 However, no pictures of Duncan appear in Miller's book.
 There are no known pictures of Duncan, who refused to pose because he felt photographs might compromise his undercover activities.
 In the 1920s a silent black and white film was created of the accounts of the Hardin arrest, titled A Man and His Horse.